Injuns4Trump/ISIS/README.md

 - Paste your bot token into the "index.js" file over the part that says "BOT_TOKEN_REPLACE_THIS_TEXT".
 // The bot token needs to be inside of the quotes so keep the quotes.

-- Open your Terminal/Command Prompt in the ISIS folder and type "node index.js" to launch it.
+- Open your Terminal/Command Prompt in the ISIS folder and type "node index.js" or one of the other .js files to launch it depending which settings you want.
-// "node ." also works and is just a shortcut built into nodejs to save time.
+// "node ." also works and is just a shortcut built into nodejs to save time but only works for the "index.js" file.

 - Go back to the General Information tab in the Discord Development Portal and make an invite link by copying your bot's Client ID tab and pasting it in the "client_id=" section of a link like this: https://discord.com/oauth2/authorize?client_id=xxxxxxxxxxxxxxxxxxxxx&scope=bot&permissions=52224